Search ingredients below to find out all about the ingredients we use and what they do.

-The main ingredient in Firewall®, copper PCA has been found to be 40 times better than vitamin C at neutralising a specific type of free radical (peroxynitrite).* Combined with an antioxidant super-blend in Firewall, the serum has been found to harness 5 times the antioxidant power of its next best competitor.*
+Combined with an antioxidant super-blend in Copper PCA Peptides, the serum has been found to harness 5 times the antioxidant power of its next best competitor.*

-*Results from 3rd party independent tests assessing antioxidant performance against peroxynitrite radical and tests assessing antioxidant performance against competitors
+*Results from 3rd party independent tests assessing antioxidant performance against peroxynitrite radical and tests assessing antioxidant performance against competitor

 Crystalide is a next-generation peptide which helps to enhance the skin's natural reflectance and luminosity.
 Everyday our skin cells build up waste proteins; proteins which have been denatured or have lost their function.
 These waste proteins tend to gather together in groups within the skin, which can affect the way your skin reflects light and cause a dull complexion.
 Crystalide peptides are able to help pull apart the waste proteins which are sitting in clumps.
 These clumps then dissociate to be disposed of, and the skin is free to reflect light better again.
 The peptides help to create a 'glass skin' effect; appearing visibly clear, smooth and uniform with a radiant glow.